-If you have COPD any other chronic lung condition, you probably know what it means to have a lower than normal blood oxygen level.
-Chronic Obstructive Pulmonary Disease is just one example, but it means that your lungs ability to bring in enough oxygen is compromised.
+If you have COPD any other chronic lung condition, you probably know what it means to have a lower than normal blood oxygen saturation level.
+Chronic Obstructive Pulmonary Disease is just one example, but it means that your lungs' ability to bring in enough oxygen is compromised.
 The tiny air sacks in your lungs have been damaged, so you can't absorb enough oxygen through these sacks into your bloodstream.

 It's important to have a certain level of oxygen, versus a certain level of carbon dioxide in your blood at one time.
 The carbon dioxide is carried back to your lungs, where it is breathed out when you exhale.
 The oxygen you breathed in gets delivered to every part of your body, as part of the fuel you need to keep your body working properly.

 Your heart and your brain are two of the most important organs in your body, and they use the most oxygen out of any other part of your body.
 Your brain alone uses over 20% of the oxygen you breathe in.
 If it doesn't get enough over time, your brain cells will begin to die.
 If your heart isn't getting enough oxygen over time, you can develop heart disease.

 What is the Normal Oxygen Level

 So what is the normal oxygen level?
 People who are breathing normal, who have relatively healthy lungs (or asthma that is under control), will have a blood oxygen level of 95% to 100%.
 Anything between 92% and 88%, is still considered safe and average for someone with moderate to severe COPD.
 Below 88% becomes dangerous, and when it dips to 84% or below, it's time to go to the hospital.
 Around 80% and lower is dangerous for your vital organs, so you should be treated right away.